What Is A Tri-Crop Hemp Plant?

 - Hemp is a special crop that uses a process called ‘phytoremediation’ which means it can clean depleted soils from heavy metals and toxins.
 You are literally making the soil healthier by growing this plant.

-- If spaced properly, Tri-Crop seeds require no weeding or hand labor, whereas feminized seeds do require these additional tasks.
+- If spaced properly, Non Feminized CBD Seeds require no weeding or hand labor, whereas feminized seeds do require these additional tasks.
 This cost-saver helps make Tri-Crop much less expensive per acre.

 - In 2022, three massive hemp processing facilities will be opened in the U.S. for the first time.
 Hemp fiber is processed using a machine called a ‘decorticator’, but there are currently no industrial-sized decorticators active in the United States.
 This will change soon, and those with material ready to process will be the first to profit.